Ceran St. Vrain was a successful trader, entrepreneur, and businessman in the American West.

-In 1830, with partner and fellow trader, William Bent, he formed the Bent, St. Vrain & Company.
-Almost immediate successful, their fur trade amounted to as much as $40,000 per year, almost as much as the American Fur Company.
-They also made regular trips between Missouri and Santa Fe, brining back cloth, glass, hardware and tobacco to trade for furs.
+In 1830, with partner and fellow trader William Bent, he formed the Bent, St. Vrain & Company.
+Almost immediately successful, their fur trade amounted to as much as $40,000 per year, almost as much as the American Fur Company.
+They also made regular trips between Missouri and Santa Fe, New Mexico bringing backcloth, glass, hardware, and tobacco to trade for furs.

-In 1833, the partnership built Fort William near present-day Pueblo, Colorado, and the next year, established Bent’s Fort, near present-day La Junta, Colorado.
-Bent’s Fort became a premier trading center, as their trading influence extended from the Sioux to the north the Comanche and Apache in the south.
+In 1833, the partnership built Fort William near present-day Pueblo, Colorado, and the following year, it established Bent’s Fort near present-day La Junta, Colorado.
+Bent’s Fort became a premier trading center, as their trading influence extended from the Sioux to the north and the Comanche and Apache to the south.
 In 1837, they built another trading post called Fort St. Vrain on the Platte River near present-day Platteville, Colorado.

-Both St. Vrain and the Bent brothers became very influential as they were highly regarded for their business acumen and gentlemanly ways, and during these influential times, made occasional trips to Washington D.C.
+Both St. Vrain and the Bent brothers became very influential as they were highly regarded for their business acumen and gentlemanly ways.
+During these influential times, they made occasional trips to Washington, D.C.

-In 1844, he also partnered with Cornelio Vigil, a prominent Taos trader and former mayor of Taos, in procuring the Vigil-St. Vrain Land Grant, which encompassed some 4 million acres spread across south-eastern Colorado.
-However, after the American takeover of the southwest, this led to all types of legal difficulties with the Mexican-American War impending this led to legal difficulties, which ultimately led to the grant being decreased to 97,000 acres.
+In 1844, he partnered with Cornelio Vigil, a prominent Taos trader and former mayor of Taos, procuring the Vigil-St. Vrain Land Grant encompassed some four million acres spread across south-eastern Colorado.
+However, after the American takeover of the southwest and the impending Mexican-American War, this led to legal difficulties, ultimately decreasing the grant to 97,000 acres.

-With the Mexican-American War impending, St. Vrain and Charles Bent rushed to Missouri, on their way stopping at Fort Leavenworth, Kansas where Colonel Stephen W. Kearny was stationed.
-During their visit, they supplied the army with information about New Mexico territory and its influential people.
+With the impending Mexican-American War, St. Vrain and Charles Bent rushed to Missouri, stopping at Fort Leavenworth, Kansas, where Colonel Stephen W. Kearny was stationed.
+They supplied the army with information about New Mexico territory and its influential people during their visit.

-During the Mexican-American War, the Taos Revolt began on January 19, 1847 and lasted through July.
+During the Mexican-American War, the Taos Revolt began on January 19, 1847, and lasted through July.
 The insurrection was against the American occupation of present-day northern New Mexico.
-Taos citizens along with the help of their Pueblo, Apache, Comanche and Kiowa Indian allies, rose up against the Americans.
+Along with the help of their Pueblo, Apache, Comanche, and Kiowa Indian allies, Taos citizens rose against the Americans.

-During this time, St. Vrain organized a force at Santa Fe, New Mexicoto put down the Taos insurrection.
-Raising some 65 volunteers, they joined more than 300 U.S. troops in Santa Fe and set off for Taos.
-Along the way, they forced the retreat of some 1,500 Mexican and Indian rebels, who took refuge in a thick-walled adobe church in Taos Pueblo.
+During this time, St. Vrain organized a force at Santa Fe, New Mexico, to put down the Taos insurrection.
+Raising about 65 volunteers, they joined more than 300 U.S. troops in Santa Fe and set off for Taos.
+Along the way, they forced the retreat of 1,500 Mexican and Indian rebels, who took refuge in a thick-walled adobe church in Taos Pueblo.

 During the Siege of Pueblo de Taos, St. Vrain’s “Emergency Brigade” positioned themselves between the church and the mountains, cutting off the forces attempting to escape the federal troops’ frontal assault.
 The mounted volunteers reportedly raided the rebels and killed 51 Mexicans, Taos Indians, and Apache Indians in the fierce, close-quarter fighting that followed.
 St. Vrain was nearly killed in the battle but was saved by a man named Manuel Chaves.
 In the end, the rebellion was crushed.